Designing with the Versal Adaptive SoC: Design Methodology

 • Timing Closure Overview - Describes the timing closure and baselining of a design.
 Also explains QoR reports and timing violation analysis. {Lecture}

-• System Integration and Validation Methodology - Describes different simulation flows as well as timing and power closure techniques.
+• System Integration and Validation Methodology - Outlines different simulation flows as well as timing and power closure techniques.
 Also explains how to improve system performance. {Lecture}

-• Configuration and Debugging - Describes the configuration and debug process for the Versal devices.
-Also covers the Versal device debug interfaces, such as the test access port (TAP) and debug access port (DAP) controller. {Lecture}
+• Configuration and Debugging - Describes the configuration and debug process for the Versal devices, including the Versal device debug interfaces, such as the test access port (TAP) and debug access port (DAP) controller.
+Also introduces the new PDI debug utility for decoding and analyzing boot configuration errors. {Lecture}

 • Overview of HSDP - Describes the high-speed debug port (HSDP) in the Versal device.
 Also goes over the steps to use the SmartLynq+ module for high-speed debugging. {Lecture, Lab}

-• Fabric Debug - Explains the fabric debug features available in the Versal devices and reviews the different debug IP cores supported for the Versal devices, such as the AXI Debug Hub, AXIS ILA, and AXIS VIO. {Lecture, Lab}
+• Fabric Debug - Explains the fabric debug features available in the Versal devices and reviews the different supported debug IP cores, such as the AXI Debug Hub, AXIS ILA, and AXIS VIO. {Lecture, Lab}

-• System Simulation - Explains how to perform system-level simulation in a Versal device design. {Lecture, Lab}
+• System Simulation - Demonstrates how to perform system-level simulation in a Versal device design. {Lecture, Lab}

 Request